brettcoburn/gmusic-migrate/README.md

 * This script does not migrate stored ("locker") tracks that were uploaded through Google Music Manager.
 You should use Music Manager to migrate these tracks on your own.
 * Ratings and playlist information for "locker" tracks will not be migrated
-* Some tracks seem to fail repeatedly, seems to be a server side issue or API problem i* Thumbs-down ratings will only be applied to tracks in your library
+* Some tracks seem to fail repeatedly, seems to be a server side issue or API problem
+* Thumbs-down ratings will only be applied to tracks in your library
 * Playlist subscriptions will not be migrated
 * Play counts will be 0 on your new account
 * All migrated playlists will be created as private